 Welcome to the world's only magazine dedicated entirely to astronomy equipment!
-For only $18US for print and $10US for digital subscriptions, we offer a wealth of industry news, new product announcements, telescope making projects, equipment reviews, and much more!
+For only $12US you'll receive 12 digital issues annually and have access to a wealth of industry news, new product announcements, telescope making projects, equipment reviews, and much more!
 Click the link at the top of this page titled "Sample Issue" to see for yourself!
+Get two years (24 issues) for only $18!

 I found this magazine when looking for a review on Mesu mounts.
 All of the equipment reviews, ATM and DIY articles are awesome.
 It's one for all hardware lovers, and it's so affordable plus you get access to all the back-issues for free.
 Has to be the best value mag out there!